viamrobotics/docs/docs/get-started/detect-people.md

 {{% /expand%}}
 {{%expand "Step 4: Deploy a person detection model" %}}

-Now add an `ML model` service:
+Now add an `ML model` service that can detect a person:
 Click **+**, click **Service** and select the `ML model` type, then select the `TFLite CPU` model.
+Create the service.

 In the resulting ML model service configuration pane, ensure that **Deploy model on machine** is selected for the **Deployment** field.

+Click on **Select models**.
+Click on the **Registry** tab and search for "people".
+Select the **people** model by **ml-models-scuttle**.

-Click on **Select models** and select the `ml-models-scuttle:people` model (the **people** model by **ml-models-scuttle**) to deploy an object detection TFLite model that has been trained to be able to detect a person.
+Click the **Save** button in the top right corner of the page to save your configuration and deploy an object detection TFLite model that has been trained to be able to detect a person.

-Click the **Save** button in the top right corner of the page to save your configuration.

 For more detailed information, including optional attribute configuration, see the [`tflite_cpu` docs](/services/ml/deploy/tflite_cpu/).

 {{% /expand%}}
 {{%expand "Step 5: Configure a vision service" %}}

-To use the deployed person detection model to detect people on a camera stream, you need another service that applies it to the camera stream.
+To use the deployed person detection model to detect people on a camera stream, you need to configure a vision service.
+This service applies the ML model to the camera input stream.

 Add a `vision` **Service** and select the `ML model` model.

 Select the ML model service your person detector model is deployed on (which you created in step 4) from the **ML Model** dropdown.
+Click the **Save** button in the top right corner of the page to save your vision service configuration.

 {{% /expand%}}
 {{%expand "Step 6: Test person detection" %}}